-Concur with the Climate Adaptation Master Plan for Water: Draft Year One Progress Report and Next Steps; the General Manager has determined that the proposed action is exempt or otherwise not subject to CEQA
+Climate Adaptation Master Plan for Water: Draft Year One Progress Report

 Executive Summary

 In February 2023, the Board directed staff to integrate water resources, climate, and financial planning into a Climate Adaptation Master Plan for Water (CAMP4W or Master Plan).
 Specifically, the Master Plan will include: (1) Climate and Growth Scenarios; (2) Time-Bound Targets; (3) A Framework for Climate Decision-Making and Reporting; (4) Policies, Initiatives, and Partnerships; and (5) Business Models and Funding Strategies.
 CAMP4W will increase Metropolitan's understanding of the climate risks to water supplies, infrastructure, operations, workforce, and financial sustainability.
 CAMP4W will also develop decision-making tools and long-term planning guidance for adapting to climate change to strengthen Metropolitan's ability to fulfill its mission.